noamrubin22/ohr/README.md

 Some of our ideas for future implementations:
 - enabling users to chain sounds after transferring NFTs
+- a map that visualises all the audio NFTs created with øhr
+- collabs with generative artists
 - betOnChain: bet with your friends, and put it on chain.
-- collabs with generative artists
 - converting it into a native app in React Native

 ## Legal considerations